zedeckj/bulletchess/planning.md

 - light square and dark square bitboards  X
 - square direction arithmetic and more methods X

-5/14/25 Plan
+5/14/25 Plan (Moved to night before)
-- More square direction functionality, allow diagonals and variable distance with default arg of 1
+- More square direction functionality, allow diagonals and variable distance with default arg of 1.
+X
+- Distance func too, should it be minus? (doesnt make sense, what is distance of knight movement)
+- `Square.around() -> Bitboard` X
 - Basic move caching for both generics and promotions.
+X (not going to bother with promotions)
-- CastlingType should be immortal too, fix that
+- CastlingType should be immortal too, fix that X
-- Board to_str methods for ascii and unicode reps
+- Board to_str methods for ascii X

+CONTINUED next day
+-Finish testing ascii X
+- unicode rep, ColorScheme X
+- Better way to interface from a single square to a bitboard
-- new integration test, manual to fen method
+- new integration test, manual to fen method and str
 - clean up perft.py, should only have to call assertPerftIs(board, depth, nodes) for both python version and builtin, renamed perft_native to perft_python
+- NOT PLANNED BEFORE BoardStatus class and in interface X
 - DOCS!

+5/15 plan
+- CastlingRights additions and overview, (`__sub__` ?)
+- Square to bitboard .bb()
+- Way more status tests for specific positions and edge cases, improve insufficient material judgement (if needed)
+- finish colorscheme stuff and tests
+    - design decision: should ColorScheme have a constructor?
+- overview all tests, look for obvious holes
+- FEN integration test
+- clean up perft.py, should only have to call assertPerftIs(board, depth, nodes) for both python version and builtin, renamed perft_native to perft_python